 Art in Focus: Blue

-This exhibition uses the color blue to trace a visual and material history of British exploration, trade, and colonialism.
-Starting from a consideration of Britain’s growing control over maritime trade, this display proceeds to examine how blue was used to depict the landscapes and peoples of the “Orient” in the eighteenth and nineteenth centuries and concludes with a consideration of the postcolonial interventions of Anish Kapoor.
+This exhibition used the color blue to trace a visual and material history of British exploration, trade, and colonialism.
+Starting from a consideration of Britain’s growing control over maritime trade, this display proceeded to examine how blue was used to depict the landscapes and peoples of the “Orient” in the eighteenth and nineteenth centuries and concluded with a consideration of the postcolonial interventions of Anish Kapoor.

-This exhibition and the accompanying brochure (which will be available in the gallery and online) have been generously supported by the Marlene Burston Fund and the Dr. Carolyn M. Kaelin Memorial Fund.
+This exhibition and the accompanying brochure (which was available in the gallery and can be viewed now online) were generously supported by the Marlene Burston Fund and the Dr. Carolyn M. Kaelin Memorial Fund.